TritonDataCenter/rfd/rfd/0027/README.md

 ### Metric Proxy
 Multiple Metric Proxy zones can be added as load requires and without penalty.
+When new Metric Proxies are added, CNS will detect this and add new A records.

 ### Metric Forwarder
 For version one of Container Monitor, only a single instance of the forwarder